bracamon/Week_2_Homework/README.md

 ## Objective
 The goal of this exercise is to refactor existing code such that it meets the following critera set forth by the client:

-- GIVEN a webpage meets accessibility standards
+GIVEN a webpage meets accessibility standards
-- WHEN I view the source codeTHEN I find semantic HTML elements
+</br>WHEN I view the source codeTHEN I find semantic HTML elements

-- WHEN I view the structure of the HTML elements
+WHEN I view the structure of the HTML elements
-- THEN I find that the elements follow a logical structure independent of styling and positioning
+</br>THEN I find that the elements follow a logical structure independent of styling and positioning

-- WHEN I view the image elements
+WHEN I view the image elements
-- THEN I find accessible alt attributes
+</br>THEN I find accessible alt attributes

-- WHEN I view the heading attributes
+WHEN I view the heading attributes
-- THEN they fall in sequential order
+</br>THEN they fall in sequential order

-- WHEN I view the title element
+WHEN I view the title element
-- THEN I find a concise, descriptive title
+</br>THEN I find a concise, descriptive title

 ## Actions
 The HTML and CSS files reflect updates that include the following actions: